Utilizing Google AdGrant

 Early in 2019, we made a small donation to support the start-up of the store.
 It is exciting to see a true social enterprise that prioritizes it's social mission.
 We look forward to seeing this venture succeed and being an example for others in the future.
 The store is located at 105 Thompson Street in New York.
 It is certainly worth a visit if you are in the city. https://www.fountain.nyc/

-IDeserveGoodDays is a directory where people in the state of New Jersey can find therapists who accept insurance and free local support groups.
+IDeserveGoodDays is a directory where people can find therapists who accept insurance and free local support groups.
 The reason we started this page was to increase awareness of accessible mental health services throughout the state of New Jersey.
 We have been advertising in different regions of the state with different modalities to see what is the most effective spend of advertising.
 With analytics, we are also measuring how many pages each person searches on and how long they spend on the site.
 Our goal with this project is to show stakeholders with more funds then we have access to that spending on the right types of advertising can increase the uptake of mental health services.
 A model can be built around this that illustrates the long-term financial savings that would result from similar outreach programs.

 With the site having been in operation for two years and more than 25,000 visitors, we are turning the attention of the site solely to support groups.
 This is partially in response to increased spending from therapy focused sites, but more so in order to serve as a national destination for people to find the support group that is right for them and/or their loved ones.